chiragagarwal-j/SpringBootAssignments/Scheduled Post Feature/learningSpring/Documentation/Scheduling Posts.md

 **Task Activation:** When the current time matches a scheduled publication time, the scheduler activates the task associated with that post.
 This task typically involves posting content to a designated platform, such as a social media platform, blog, or website.

+## Done by

+This documentation was created by:

+- Chirag Agarwal
+- Modali Harshitha